Council of Student Leadership

 Meetings shall be held bi-monthly.

-Section 2: Special meetings may be called by the chair.
-Members must be given notice of special meeting at least 24 hours in advance.
+Special meetings may be called by the chair.
+Members must be given notice of special meetings at least 24 hours in advance.

 Section 3: Voting